katelloyd83/sound-fundamentals/modules/week-2/_posts/2001-01-20-DAW-in-studio.md

     - this may include audio captured on microphones or via the direct out from other analog audio devices (electric piano, tape player, or other analog audio)
 - as a tool for the synthesis of audio utilizing [MIDI](https://www.midi.org), software instruments, and digital sound generators
 - as a tool for the composition, arrangement, and editing of digital audio files and synthesized sounds
-- as the tool for creating a mix of all of these sound such that they can all coexist with each other
+- as the tool for creating a mix of all of these sounds such that they can all coexist with each other

 # Beyond the DAW

-In addition to the DAW, there is additional gear that is necessary for any studio, if the the one you are building and utilizing this semester.
+In addition to the DAW, there is additional gear that is necessary for any studio, if the one you are building and utilizing this semester.
 At the lowest level, these could be broken into three categories;

 1. Input
 2. Control / Mixing